Woman holding head at desk

 In Salem, Massachusetts during the 1692 witch trials, over 200 people were accused of witchcraft.
 Nineteen were executed by hanging: 14 women and 5 men.
 One man was pressed to death, and several others, including children, died in jail.

 Salem did not just kill women.
 It killed the vulnerable, the eccentric, the outspoken, the misunderstood.
-It killed those who threatened social control.
+It targeted those who threatened social control.

 And we’re still doing it.